Geontech/gnuradio-redhawk/1-traditional/README.md

 Traditionally, a Component requiring special libraries, beyond the standard installation, would be deployed with one or more shared library dependency(ies) which would ensure that REDHAWK installed the library(ies) at a GPP before loading and executing the Component.
 Something like GNURadio which has a runtime engine requires a different approach.

-One possible path to support this traditional deployment mechanism is to pre-provision the GPP(s) with GNURadio and the associated `redhawk_integration_python` package by directly installing both, locally, to the GPP host.
+One possible path to support this traditional deployment mechanism is to pre-provision the GPP(s) with GNURadio and the associated `gr-redhawk_integration` package by directly installing both, locally, to the GPP host.
 Additionally, any end-user package dependencies for the associated Flow Graph would also need to be installed at each GPP.

 ## Why?